Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 * dnf 4 and yum: reads the lock list named by `locklist` in `/etc/dnf/plugins/versionlock.conf`, conventionally `/etc/dnf/plugins/versionlock.list`.
 There is no built-in default for it, so a configuration that names none holds nothing back and is reported as a configuration the package manager refuses.
 The `/etc/yum/pluginconf.d/` layout is followed as well, and a lock reachable under both paths is counted once.
 A `pluginconfpath` in the main configuration moves that search: it replaces the two directories above rather than adding to them, exactly as the package manager treats it.
 Every directory it names is searched, but the files found are merged into a single configuration in which a later one overrides an earlier one, so exactly one `enabled` and exactly one `locklist` are ever in force - and therefore exactly one lock list.
 A file that does not parse is the exception: the package manager stumbles over it while it is still reading and never gets to the directories behind it.
 * A lock list the monitoring user is not allowed to read is reported as holding no locks, not as a broken configuration.
 The package manager runs as root and reads it without trouble, so the host is fine and the check simply cannot see that far.
 * dnf 5: reads `/etc/dnf/versionlock.toml`, because that generation keeps its configuration in TOML rather than in a plain list.
-That file is read unconditionally, since dnf 5 applies its locks from its own library rather than from a plugin.
+That file is read unconditionally, since dnf 5 applies its locks from its own library rather than from a plugin, and it needs Python 3.11 or newer.
+Each entry is read the way the package manager reads it: an unusable condition costs the entry that one condition rather than the whole lock, an entry left without a single usable condition holds nothing, and `==` and `<>` are second spellings of `=` and `!=` and are applied like them.
 * `--check-excludes` additionally reads `exclude` / `excludepkgs` from the main configuration and from every `.repo` file in the directories `reposdir` names.
 Two configurations take an exclusion out of force without removing it from the file: a repository whose section is `enabled=0`, which the package manager skips whole, and `disable_excludes`, which switches exclusion off for the main configuration, for a named repository, or for every scope at once.
 Both generations honour it from the configuration file; only the spelling for "every scope" differs, `all` on dnf 4 and `*` on dnf 5, and only dnf 5 lacks a command line switch for it.
 Both spellings are accepted.
 Such an entry is still reported, because an exclusion written down is worth seeing, and the summary says how many of them are not acted on.
 The main configuration is one file: `/etc/dnf/dnf.conf`, or `/etc/yum.conf` where that is the only one present.
 Where `/etc/yum.conf` survives as a file of its own beside the dnf one, the package manager reads neither it nor its exclusions, and neither does the check.
 Where it names none, all four default directories are searched: `/etc/yum.repos.d`, `/etc/yum/repos.d`, `/etc/distro.repos.d` and `/usr/share/dnf5/repos.d`.
 The last two generations disagree on one entry each, dnf 4 not reading the dnf 5 directory and dnf 5 not reading `/etc/yum/repos.d`, so an exclusion left in the directory belonging to the other generation is reported although nothing applies it.
 A `main` section inside a `.repo` file is skipped, since the package manager reads its main configuration from one file only.

-Entries the package manager marks as an exclusion (a `!` prefix in the lock list, `evr !=` on dnf 5) are reported as type `exclude`, everything else as `versionlock`.
+Entries the package manager marks as an exclusion (a `!` prefix in the lock list, conditions that are all `evr !=` or `evr <>` on dnf 5) are reported as type `exclude`, everything else as `versionlock`.
 The summary counts the two kinds separately, because an exclusion keeps a package off the host rather than at a version.
 The `locks` metric and the `--warning` / `--critical` thresholds count both together.

 A lock list entry is read the way the package manager reads it, which matters wherever the name and the version cannot be told apart by eye. `bash-0:4.4.20-6.el8_10.*` is the spelling the package manager writes, with the epoch behind the name, and it is the only position it reads an epoch in: `0:bash-4.4.20-6.el8_10.*` is refused with `could not parse pattern` and holds nothing, so it is reported as a dead entry rather than as a lock.
 An entry with no epoch is split on its last two dash-separated fields only when both of them start with a digit, so `python3-foo-1.2-3.el9` is a version lock while `java-1.8.0-openjdk` and `kernel-devel-*` stay whole package names.